 One thing for certain about HHCP is that it is a psychoactive cannabinoid.
-That’s right, since HHCP is a derivative of THC, consuming HHCP WILL GET YOU HIGH.
+That’s right, since HHCP is a derivative of THC, consuming HHCP WILL MAKE YOU FEEL HIGH.
 Please keep this in mind and take the necessary steps to keep yourself and those around you safe and far from harm.

 Is HHCP legal?

 The legality of HHCP is currently under debate due to its nature as a THC derivative.
 However, some claim that it is perfectly legal thanks to the 2018 Farm Bill which states that all hemp derivatives can be sold legally if they max out at 0.3% Delta-9 THC by dry weight.